How to Spot Facebook Giveaway Scams

 When Juanita Molinar was contacted by HGTV's Property Brothers telling her that she had won a prize, she was excited.
-Ecstatic... until she noticed that things weren't adding up like they should.
-After doing some research, she realized that she'd nearly fallen for a scam Facebook page, a nefarious type of Facebook contest scam.
+Ecstatic.
+Until she noticed that things weren't quite adding up.
+After doing some research, she realized that she'd nearly fallen for a scam Facebook page, a nefarious type of Facebook giveaway scam.

 Juanita Molinar is a Property Brothers fan, so she followed the show's page on Facebook.

-She was thrilled and surprised when one of the show's stars, Drew Scott, started to send her messages.
-He asked her some questions, then told her she'd won $25,000 from the Dream it, Win it, Live it Sweepstakes: a real HGTV giveaway.
+She was thrilled and surprised when one of the show's stars, Drew Scott, started to send her private messages.
+He asked her some questions, then told her she'd won $25,000 from the Dream it, Win it, Live it Sweepstakes, which is a legitimate HGTV giveaway.

-Juanita Molinar was thrilled, but soon noticed some of the warning signs of sweepstakes scams.
-Most telling was that "Drew Scott" was asking her to make a purchase before receiving her prize.
+Molinar was thrilled at first but soon began to notice that something wasn't right.
+Her so-called win had some of the warning signs of sweepstakes scams.
+One of the things that made her worry was that "Drew Scott" was asking her to make a purchase before receiving her prize.
 Legitimate sweepstakes prizes never come with a catch.
 You never need to pay to receive a real prize!

-Scammers use fake pages to back up Facebook contest scams that steal money and information that can be used for ID theft.
-So what are they, and how can you avoid being fooled by Facebook pages that look all too legit?
+Scammers use fake pages to lend legitimacy to Facebook giveaway scams that steal money and information that can be used for ID theft.
+So how can you avoid being fooled by Facebook pages that look all too legit?

-The idea behind fake Facebook pages is simple: a con man creates a page on Facebook that sounds like it belongs to someone you'd trust: a big company like Publishers Clearing House, a famous person like a PCH Prize Patrol member, or a well-known HGTV star, for example.
+It is usually a page that looks like it belongs to someone you'd trust: a big company like Publishers Clearing House, a famous person like a PCH Prize Patrol member, or a well-known HGTV star, for example.

 These pages look legitimate, trustworthy.
-Scammers steal logos and other graphics to make the page look like it belongs to the person or company they are imitating.
-They build up their followers by placing Facebook ads, having fake accounts like their pages, and other tricks.
+Scammers steal logos, photographs, and other graphics to make the page look like it belongs to the person or company they are imitating.
+They build up their followers by placing Facebook ads, having fake accounts like their pages, offering Facebook quizzes or small giveaways, and other tricks.

+Start by knowing the signs of a sweepstakes scam.
 If you're used to watching out for sweepstakes fraud, then Facebook contest scams will have warning signs that you're already familiar with.
-Terrible grammar and spelling that you would never expect on a professional site?
-Asking for money or for other personal information?
-Stay clear!

-Facebook has started verifying the identities of certain pages that are likely to be faked.
+Next, check whether the page is verified.
+Facebook has started verifying the identities of certain organizations and celebrities that are likely to be faked.
 Pages that Facebook has verified, like the White House's Facebook page, have a blue check mark next to their name on their profiles.
 You can be confident that verified pages are legitimate.

 Note, however, that not being verified does not mean that the page is not legitimate.
 Currently, companies cannot request that Facebook verify their pages.
 The legitimate pages of many large and legitimate websites have not been verified.

-- Use the Company's Website to Find Legitimate Facebook Pages
+Check the Company's Website for Legit Facebook Pages

 t might be flattering to think that your favorite television and movie stars are trying to be your Facebook friends.
 But remember, there are millions of people on Facebook.
-If you don't have a personal relationship with a celebrity, it's unlikely that they're reaching out to you.
+Unless you happen to have a personal relationship with a celebrity, it's unlikely that they're asking to be your Facebook friend.

 PCH repeatedly reminds the public that they do not send friend requests: "Fact: No member of the Prize Patrol will send you a friend request on Facebook".
 And they only have one official page, their Prize Patrol members no longer have individual pages, to make imitating them harder for scammers.

-By following these tips, you can avoid the risks and disappointment of falling for a Facebook contest scam.
+By following these tips, you can avoid the risks and disappointment of falling for a Facebook giveaway scam.